reinierbkkr/mancala/README.md

 - Model view controller: build a website for your own mancala game (or use the sloppy default implementation).
 - CI/CD: run your tests automatically when pushing code to Gitlab.

-The skeleton project for the MVC is found on the mvc branch.
-On that branch, the README is updated with additional information.

 ## Repository structure

 - Main folder (this folder): contains the files relevant for the whole project.
 For example the Gradle-wrapper files, the .gitignore, and this readme.
+- api/: contains the files for the API or service layer of your application.
+- api/src/main/java/mancala/api: contains the web endpoints.
+- api/src/main/java/mancala/api/models: contains the web endpoints.
 - domain/: contains the files that model the business domain (game rules).
 This is the folder you develop your OO mancala case in.

 ## Java project structure